Student Code of Conduct Hearing Procedures

 - Proceedings will be closed to non-participants and to the public, including friends and University personnel without an official interest in the case.

 - A Respondent and Complainant may be accompanied by one advisor of her/his choice.
 The role of the advisor shall be limited to support and consultation; the advisor may not speak during any student conduct proceeding except privately to the respondent, nor shall the advisor question or address witnesses.
-Violation of this expectation will result in the advisor being removed from a proceeding at the discretion of the student conduct administrator.
+Violation of this expectation will result in the advisor being removed from a meeting at the discretion of the student conduct administrator.
 In consideration of the limited role of an advisor, and of the interest of the University to expeditiously conclude the matter, a proceeding will not normally be delayed if an advisor is unavailable.

-- Information or that does not directly relate to the issue(s) at hand, but instead reflects upon the character, reputation, personality, qualities or habits of the Respondent should not be presented and, if offered, may be excluded.
+- Information or that does not directly relate to the issue(s) at hand, but instead reflects upon the character, reputation, personality, qualities, or habits of the Respondent should not be presented and, if offered, may be excluded.

 - The outcome of the meeting shall be conveyed to the Respondent in writing.